NKEK13009U Protein Structure and Function

 Protein science is central in the fundamental understanding of how organisms function, and in the application of proteins in medicine and biotechnology.
 The function of proteins is carried out through their three-dimensional structure and dynamics.
 The aim of this course is to guide students from Chemistry, Biochemistry, Nanotechnology, Biotechnology and related disciplines, who already have a basic knowledge of protein chemistry, through more advanced aspects of protein science based on critical reading of original literature.

 The course will cover several aspects of the relationship between protein structure and function by going into depths into several case studies primarily through reading of original literature.
+A short introduction to biochemical and biophysical techniques to study proteins is also given.
 Aspects of structure and function of enzymes (particularly proteases and carbohydrate-active enzymes), transcription factors, membrane proteins, intrinsically unfolded proteins and designed proteins will be covered, with other topics varying from year to year.
+Two themes will also run throughout the course: the role of proteins in disease and proteins as biotechnological tools for sustainable industrial applications.
 A short practical introduction to protein sequence and structure databases and molecular graphics programs will be given as part of the course.